OlisaNsonwu/diyar/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

-There was 1 NOTE:
-Could not eliminate this.
-No messaged dsiplayed.
-This is a first submission (since the package was archived).

 ## Downstream dependencies
 *Checked downstream dependencies - All passed